 There are many, given Vancouver’s cramped, high-density living and frequently snarled traffic.
 While the currently limited ranges seem to be a deal-breaker for some folks – another figure who flags us down can’t be convinced that Bruce can use his LEAF as a round-town daily driver – it’s also worth noting that this antique car is still on its original engine, and spent more than a half-century on the original battery pack.

-During the winter, the Detroit is tucked away in the museum of a local hydroelectric dam that’s also a hundred years old.
+During the winter, the Detroit is tucked away in the museum of a local hydroelectric dam that’s also more than a hundred years old.
 Rainwater cascades off the shoulders of the surrounding mountains to be harnessed by the enormous turbines and spun into megawatts that shunt down powerlines to the city, where they light houses, power ovens, and charge up electric cars — the same now as it was a century ago.

 Truth be told, the electric car isn’t the future, nor is it really the past: it just is.
 Whether there are batteries or pistons under the hood, the important thing is that there’s the road beneath your wheels, room for your friends, the sun in the sky and, most importantly, plenty of headroom for one’s bonnet.